 The equitable division of property and assets is the rule of law in Oregon during a divorce.
-Unlike community property states wherein all property and assets acquired during a marriage are divided equally, Oregon awards property and assets based on who earned or acquired property during a marriage.
-So what happens if you and your soon-to-be ex-spouse bought a home together and you wish to keep it?
+Unlike community property states, wherein all property and assets acquired during a marriage are divided equally, Oregon awards property and assets based on who earned or acquired property during a marriage.
+So, what happens if you and your soon-to-be ex-spouse bought a home together and you wish to keep it?
 Fortunately, there are options, including learning how to leverage home equity to keep your home.
-Read on for what to know about your mortgage during a divorce and how to leverage home equity you’ve built.
+Read on for what to know about your mortgage during a divorce and how to leverage the home equity you’ve built.

 Managing Your Mortgage During a Divorce: Three Options